AbeTavarez/ESCLU/README.md

 ### Executing program

-- eslcu has an executable file, run :
+- ESCLU has an executable file, run the command below from the root directory:

 ```
 ./esclu